Make your experience work for you

 Another way you may be eligible to get credit is if you have recently been promoted or perhaps are currently engaged in a new project at work where there is significant new learning going on.
 For instance, your boss has asked you to develop a work procedures manual.
 You will have to plan and organize for the project and it may last for 10 weeks or so (minimum of 100 hours of work).
 You may be eligible to get credit for this learning through our MSD 280 Co-op education program!

-Did you know that you may receive college credit for management training sessions, seminars, or business related workshops that you attended on a non-credit basis?
-Those 1 or 2 day seminars or perhaps that short course conducted at work on a supervisory issue may be worth MSD credits!
-If you think you may qualify, please get in touch with Daphne Wu.
+Did you know that you may receive college credit for management training sessions, seminars, or business-related workshops that you attended on a non-credit basis?
+Those 1 or 2-day seminars or perhaps that short course conducted at work on a supervisory issue may be worth MSD credits!
+If you think you may qualify, please get in touch with Emily Hordes, Jobs and Internship Specialist.